riskdoe/Mabinogi-Damage-Tracker/README.md

 ## We are an open source project and appreciate any contributions to the project!
-Currently the main missing feature set is redoubled offensive and star dust information not being read.
-We are also actively developing the user experience and adding front end features.
+We are actively developing the user experience and adding front end features.
 Check back with the repo occasionally and see if any new updates are out.